gitalry/mike/README.md

 An agro farm website.

-A responsive website built on Foundation Zurb, HTML, J.S and CSS
+A responsive website built on HTML, J.S and CSS.

+Foundation framework.